Thanks to Lyndsay for suggesting our Baby Name of the Day.

 Marigold has slowly been attracting more and more attention over the last two decades.

 - Jean Ferris has written a young adult series about a Princess by the name.
 The first book is called Once Upon a Marigold.
 Sequels followed.

 - Rufus Wainwright’s “Rebel Prince” is about a girl named Marigold.

 - In 2007, a Bollywood-meets-Hollywood musical/comedy/romance was titled Marigold.
 Ali Larter

 played the main character, an American B-list actress stranded in Mumbai after a movie falls through.
-Instead, Marigold lands a role in a local flick and falls for the choreographer, played by Bollywood’s Salman Khan.
+Instead, Marigold lands a role in a local flick and falls for the choreographer, played by Bollywood star Salman Khan.

 - Then came The Best Exotic Marigold Hotel, a 2012 movie about a group of British pensioners who chose to retire to a hotel in India for a variety of reasons.
-Based on a 2004 novel called These Foolish Things, the movie was enough of a success to inspire a sequel, in theaters February 2015.
+Based on a 2004 novel called These Foolish Things, the movie was enough of a success to inspire a 2015 sequel.

 Then came Downton Abbey’s fifth season.
 Warning: spoilers ahead.

 After hiding her secret pregnancy, middle Crawley sister Edith gives birth to a daughter.
 She names her Marigold.
 Instead of giving her up for adoption in Switzerland as originally planned, she brings her to Downton, and persuades a local farmer and his wife to take her in.
 But Edith can’t bear to be parted from her daughter.